TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 Only Windows 10 and 11 are supported.

+### Supported Architectures

+x86, x64, and Arm64 are supported.
+Arm32 is not supported since its support was dropped in .NET 5.

 ### `KeyTyped` Events

 It is recommended to disable events of type `KeyTyped` if they are unused since they may cause system-wide side effects: